aws-samples/aws-secretsmgr-workshop/docs/RDSFargate/RDS.md

 ## View the CloudFormation stack

 1. Go to the **<a href="https://console.aws.amazon.com/cloudformation" target="_blank">CloudFormation console</a>** and identify the stack that you built.
 Make sure you are in the correct region.
 The list of stacks will look similar to the figure below.
 The appearance may vary based on the version of the console you are using.
 The red arrow points to a link with the name of the CloudFormation stack.
+If your stack was built by the AWS Event Engine, it will have a name that starts with *mod-* rather than *smdemo*.

     ![Stack List](images/RDSFargateStackList.png)